Zhangyu-only/Zhangyu-only.github.io/_pages/about.md

 ## Education

 - **The Beijing University of Posts and Telecommunications**
-  - M.S. in Integrated Circuits Engineering, 2025.8 - Present
+  - Ph.D in Integrated Circuits Engineering, 2025.8 - Present

 ## Skills